amachino/qubex/README.md

 To install qubex, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your machine.

 2. Install the package using `pip`: